bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``tools_on`` Specify functionality to enable that is off by default:

+  - ``bcbiornaseq`` loads a bcbioRNASeq object for use with `bcbioRNASeq <https://github.com/hbc/bcbioRNASeq>`_.
+  - ``bnd-genotype`` enables genotyping of breakends in Lumpy calls, which improves accuracy but can be slow.
+  - ``bwa-mem`` forces use of bwa mem even for samples with less than 70bp reads.
+  - ``coverage_perbase`` calculates per-base coverage depth for analyzed variant regions.
+  - ``damage_filter`` annotates low frequency somatic calls in INFO/DKFZBias for DNA damage artifacts using `DKFZBiasFilter <https://github.com/eilslabs/DKFZBiasFilter>`_.
+  - ``gemini`` Create a `GEMINI database <https://github.com/arq5x/gemini>`_ of variants for downstream query using the new vcfanno and vcf2db approach.
+  - ``gemini_allvariants`` enables all variants to go into GEMINI, not only those that pass filters.
+  - ``gemini_orig`` Create a `GEMINI database <https://github.com/arq5x/gemini>`_
+    of variants using the older GEMINI loader.
+Only works for GRCh37 and hg19.
+  - ``gvcf`` forces gVCF output for callers that support it (GATK HaplotypeCaller, FreeBayes, Platypus).
+For joint calling using a population of samples, please use `jointcaller` (:ref:`population-calling`).
+  - ``lumpy_usecnv`` uses input calls from CNVkit as prior evidence to Lumpy calling.
+  - ``noalt_calling`` call variants only for chr1,,22,X,Y,MT.
   - ``qualimap`` runs `Qualimap <http://qualimap.bioinfo.cipf.es/>`_ (qualimap
     uses downsampled files and numbers here are an estimation of 1e7 reads.).
   - ``qualimap_full`` runs Qualimap with full bam files but it may be slow.
-  - ``damage_filter`` annotates low frequency somatic calls in INFO/DKFZBias for DNA damage artifacts using `DKFZBiasFilter <https://github.com/eilslabs/DKFZBiasFilter>`_.
+  - ``svplots`` adds additional coverage and summary plots for CNVkit and detected ensemble variants.
   - ``tumoronly_germline_filter`` applies a ``LowPriority`` filter to tumor-only calls that match population germline databases.
 The default is to just apply a tag ``EPR`` (external prioritization) that flags variants present in external databases.
     Anything missing a ``pass`` here is a likely germline.
+  - ``vcf2db_expand`` decompresses and expands the genotype columns in the vcfanno prepared GEMINI databases, enabling standard SQL queries on genotypes and depths.
   - ``vqsr`` makes GATK try quality score recalibration for variant filtration, even for smaller sample sizes.
-  - ``svplots`` adds additional coverage and summary plots for CNVkit and detected ensemble variants.
-  - ``bwa-mem`` forces use of bwa mem even for samples with less than 70bp reads.
-  - ``gvcf`` forces gVCF output for callers that support it (GATK HaplotypeCaller, FreeBayes, Platypus).
-For joint calling using a population of samples, please use `jointcaller` (:ref:`population-calling`).
   - ``vep_splicesite_annotations`` enables the use of the MaxEntScan and SpliceRegion plugin for VEP.
 Both optional plugins add extra splice site annotations.
-  - ``gemini`` Create a `GEMINI database <https://github.com/arq5x/gemini>`_ of variants for downstream query using the new vcfanno and vcf2db approach.
-  - ``gemini_orig`` Create a `GEMINI database <https://github.com/arq5x/gemini>`_
-    of variants using the older GEMINI loader.
-Only works for GRCh37 and hg19.
-  - ``gemini_allvariants`` enables all variants to go into GEMINI, not only those that pass filters.
-  - ``vcf2db_expand`` decompresses and expands the genotype columns in the vcfanno prepared GEMINI databases, enabling standard SQL queries on genotypes and depths.
-  - ``bnd-genotype`` enables genotyping of breakends in Lumpy calls, which improves accuracy but can be slow.
-  - ``lumpy_usecnv`` uses input calls from CNVkit as prior evidence to Lumpy calling.
-  - ``coverage_perbase`` calculates per-base coverage depth for analyzed variant regions.
-  - ``bcbiornaseq`` loads a bcbioRNASeq object for use with `bcbioRNASeq <https://github.com/hbc/bcbioRNASeq>`_.

 parallelization